felipevida/NytApiArticleSearch/README.md

 # Purpose

-The Project is assigned to give you experience in:
+The Project is assigned to give experience in:
 - Developing software in a group environment.
 - Dividing workload to meet deadlines.
 - Designing modular software that allows that division.